ProjectEzenity/TAC/README.md

 # Tinder Account Creator

 This project provides a script to create Tinder accounts using the Tinder API.
 It supports generating accounts with randomized geolocation data and saving account details in multiple formats such as JSON, Excel, and XML.
+The project also includes functionality to fetch Snapchat user data such as name and images using the Snapchat API.
 The project is modular and designed for scalability, including token refreshing functionality and external location management.

 ## **Features**

 - Create Tinder accounts using the API.
+- Fetch Snapchat user data, including name and profile images, using the Snapchat API.
 - Randomized geolocation selection for diverse user profiles.
 - Supports saving account details in:
   - JSON